fig. 02for florists · 2024

 Solution

 BloomOps is an all-in-one operations tool built specifically for flower shop owners.
-It brings products, suppliers, shipments, orders, and financial reporting into a single authenticated interface, keeping the full picture of the business visible at a glance.
+It brings products, suppliers, shipments, orders, and financial reporting into a single authenticated interface, keeping the full picture of the business visible at a glance — without requiring the owner to carry that picture in their head.

 Core features